Docker Image

 .

-Here you find most common Dockerfile commands:
+Here are the most common Dockerfile commands:

 FROM image